LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-08-10-conditional-flows.md

 ```

-And then finally, we'll set up the transformation layers almost exactly as before, but they will need to know the size of the output of our embedding network as they will also be taking that as inputs now.
+And then finally, we'll set up the transformation layers almost exactly as before, but they will now need to know the size of the output of our embedding network.
+As they will also be taking that as inputs now.

 ```python
         self.hidden_size = hidden_size